Update

 Advanced conversational fluency and documentation

-Year 3 builds resilience in communication so students can stay clear and helpful when conversations become fast, uncertain, or uncomfortable.
+Year 3 builds resilience so students can stay clear and helpful when conversations become fast, uncertain, or uncomfortable.

 • Circumlocution strategies for explaining ideas when a technical word is missing.